Podium Design System

 Challenge

-• Inconsistent UI across platforms
+• Inconsistent UI across platforms and between design and development

-• Inconsistency between different products
+• Conflicting patterns between different products

-• Duplicate or conflicting components, complex component structures
+• Duplicated and overly complex component structures

 Challenge